shohei909/Lisla/spec/sora/README.md

 ### Document comment

 ```
+/// [document
-/// This is comment for various tools (e.g. editor, document generation).
+///     'This is comment for various tools (e.g. editor, document generation).'
-/// @[ // add tags with sora
 ///     [auther, shohei909]
 ///     [version, 0.1]
 ///     [license, "public domain"]
 /// ]

+/// 'first element'
+aaa
 ```

+Document comment is also described with Sora.

 ### Keeping comment

 ```
 //!
 Comments start with ! are keeped when Sora is minified.
 ///!
-Keeping document comments are also avarable.
+'Keeping document comments are also avarable.'
 ```

 ## Encoding